 One of the most famous books by Dr. Seuss is Bartholomew and the Oobleck.
-This is the basis for the creation of this simple Oobleck recipe.
-Have fun reading it aloud to the kids – it’s such a fun read!
+This is the basis for the creation of this simple and engaging Green Oobleck recipe.
+Have fun reading it aloud to the kids – while pairing your reading with a simple science experiment that you’ll want to do over and over.

 In this story, Bartholomew must rescue his kingdom from a sticky green substance called “oobleck.”

 Over time, people started referring to the sticky cornstarch and water mixture as oobleck.
-It’s more of a messy play item but it’s so much fun to create!
+It’s more of a messy play item, but it’s so much fun to create and even better to actually play with.!

 Naturally, making a cornstarch oobleck recipe is the perfect activity to go along with the book!
-We love being able to combine reading and fun together and this simple recipe for Oobleck is an easy way to have it happen.
+We love being able to combine reading with hands-on Easy Science Experiments For Preschoolers, and this cornstarch and water recipe is one we come back to again and again.

-I was also able to find these Thing 1 and Thing 2 Mega Blocks to use as toys for my kids to play with along with the oobleck.
+I also found these Thing 1 and Thing 2 Mega Blocks to use as toys for my kids to play with along with the oobleck.
 Aren’t they just the cutest?!
 They just make it have a fun texture and add a bit of sensory to it as well.

 Unfortunately, there isn’t an official Bartholomew and the Oobleck playset!
 Maybe there will be one day…but not yet.